DanielGall500/Grew-TSE/docs/source/usage.rst

     print(metrics)
     print("=========================)

-Depending on the results, that will result in a table like the following:
+Depending on the results, that will result in a table like the following.

 .. code-block:: bash

    =========================
              Metric  Value
    0         accuracy   0.84
-   1        precision   1.00
-   2           recall   0.84
-   3               f1   0.91

-   4   true_positives   57
-   5  false_positives   0
-   6  false_negatives   11
-   7   true_negatives   0
    =========================

 End-to-End Workflow